Blog

 It’s important to be aware that although you can pass some of your responsibilities as a landlord over to an agent, you are still liable for legal breaches.
 The terms and conditions (contract) you sign with the agent should clearly explain everyone’s responsibility, then if something goes wrong and the agent fails in their duties, you can pursue them via the redress scheme.

-A good letting agent – one that:
+A good letting agent is worth its weight in gold to a landlord.
+That’s one that:

 • doesn’t compete on price